 Pourewa Maara Kai

-The whole site comprises a māra kai, (food garden), a nursery for native plants, and, in development, a waahi rongoa (Maori medicine garden and sacred place).
+The Pourewa site comprises a māra kai, (food garden), a nursery for native plants and a waahi rongoa (Maori medicine garden and sacred place).

-The māra kai at Pourewa Reserve, feeds an estimated 100 people a week: supplying the Auckland City Mission and a social supermarket.
+The māra kai feeds an estimated 100 people a week.
 The team follow the Maramataka (traditional Maori planting by the moon) and grow a wide range of food in a beautiful design by Matua Rob Small, as part of his Masters Degree.

-The native plant nursery was the first section to be completed, in June 2020.
 The activities on-site offer an ongoing legacy in terms of the protection and development of the Tāmaki plant collection, as well as the development of a seed bank of Tāmaki species.
 These collections help support Ngāti Whātua Ōrākei as a key educator, carrier and guardian of knowledge, and leader for research around kaitiakitanga, traditional use and practices.
-Plants are used in the restoration of the Pourewa Valley – link opposite.
+Plants are also used in the restoration of the Pourewa Valley – link opposite.

 Previous